fleetdm/fleet/docs/Deploy/single-sign-on-sso.md

 If you're configuring end user authentication head to **Settings > Integrations > Automatic enrollment > End user authentication**.

-- _Identity provider name_ - A human-readable name of the IdP.
+- **Identity provider name** - A human-readable name of the IdP.
 This is rendered on the login page.

-- _Entity ID_ - A URI that identifies your Fleet instance as the issuer of authorization requests (e.g., `fleet.example.com`).
-This must match the _Entity ID_ configured with the IdP.
+- **Entity ID** - A URI that identifies your Fleet instance as the issuer of authorization requests (e.g., `fleet.example.com`).
+This must match the Entity ID configured with the IdP.

-- _Metadata URL_ - Obtain this value from your IdP. and is used by Fleet to issue authorization requests to the IdP.
+- **Metadata URL** - Obtain this value from your IdP. and is used by Fleet to issue authorization requests to the IdP.

-- _Metadata_ - If the IdP does not provide a metadata URL, the metadata must be obtained from the IdP and entered.
+- **Metadata** - If the IdP does not provide a metadata URL, the metadata must be obtained from the IdP and entered.
+Coming soon to end user authentication.

 ![Example SSO Configuration](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/sso-setup.png)